-Prerequisite: MAT-102, Intermediate Algebra with a C or better, OR Math ACT score of at least 21, or Compass Algebra score of 76 or better.
+Prerequisite: MAT-092, Intermediate Algebra, with a grade of C or higher; OR an ACT Math score of at least 21; or a COMPASS Algebra placement score of 76 or higher.
 This course is intended for students majoring in business, social science, biological sciences, liberal arts, and those mathematics students with insufficient background to begin the study of calculus.
-The course is a study of various classes of functions, their graphs, and applications.
+The course is a study of various classes of functions, their graphs, associated equations and inequalities, and applications.
 These include linear, polynomial, rational, root, inverse, exponential and logarithmic functions.
-Also included are systems of equations and inequalities, matrices, sequences and series, and the Binomial Theorem.
-(60-0) Equivalent to MATH-121.
+Also studied are systems of equations and inequalities, matrices, sequences and series, and the Binomial Theorem.
+(60-0-0-0) Equivalent to MATH-121.